 1 cup of salt

-We mixed all the ingredients together & then rolled them out.
-My daughter has become a pro at making clay & play dough.
+We mixed all the ingredients together, first with a spoon and then kneaded it with our hands until it was smooth and ready to mold.
+My daughter has become a pro at making clay and play dough.

-We both prepared our clay & then baked them on a cookie sheet at 250, flipping them a few times to harden both sides.
+We both prepared our clay and then baked them on a cookie sheet at 250, flipping them a few times to harden both sides.
 (Adults should operate the oven and handle the hot clay.)
 How long you bake them for will depend on the thickness.
 Mine baked in about an hour while my daughter’s took about 3 before hardening.
-We let them harden & cool overnight.
+We let them harden and cool overnight.